gruossomonica/LeapMotion_undistorted_image_visualizer/README.md

 The `image_utils.py` file contains the image processing code.
 The distortion of the data acquired by the Leap Motion is corrected using bilinear interpolation.
 Other useful information about distortion maps can be found in the [Leap Motion API documentation page](https://developer-archive.leapmotion.com/documentation/python/devguide/Leap_Images.html?proglang=python).
 Examples of raw and undistorted images can be found in the `images` folder.

+## FAQ

+**Q:** Why is the webcam preview not showing?

+**A:** First, check the webcam is properly connected to your pc and is working.
+Then, try to change the device ID indicated in the code [here](https://github.com/gruossomonica/LeapMotion_undistorted_image_visualizer/blob/d2f7ffa1ced14430bbf4aaa1104a0e340bc69fbf/leap_camera_control.py#L72).
+It is set to 0 by default.

+**Q:** Why is the Leap Motion controller preview not showing?

+**A:** Please, run the Leap Motion Visualizer to check your device is working properly.
+This can be found in the Leap Motion Control Panel (more info [here](https://developer.leapmotion.com/desktop-leap-motion-controller/)).
+If it is working, make sure that the [requirements](#requirements) are all met.